santanaluc94/Magezil_SiteRestrict/README.md

 ## Description

-Custom module to redirect non-logged-in customers to the login page.
+Adobe Commerce custom module to redirect non-logged-in customers to the login page.
 With access to the forgot password and customer registration pages (whether these paths are selected in the admin settings).

 ---